Change VM Properties

 For information about configuring alerts, see Configuring performance alerts.

-Note that in pools with Workload Balancing (WLB) enabled, you cannot set a home server.
-Instead, XenCenter nominates the best server for the VM by analyzing XenServer resource pool metrics and recommending optimizations.
-You can decide if you want these recommendations geared towards resource performance or hardware density, and you can fine-tune the weighting of individual resource metrics (CPU, network, memory, and disk) so that the placement recommendations and critical thresholds align with your environment’s needs.
+In pools with Workload Balancing (WLB) enabled, you cannot set a home server.
+Instead, XenCenter nominates the best server for the VM by analyzing Citrix Hypervisor resource pool metrics and recommending optimizations.
+You can decide if you want these recommendations geared towards resource performance or hardware density.
+You can fine-tune the weighting of individual resource metrics (CPU, network, memory, and disk) so that the placement recommendations and critical thresholds align with your environment’s needs.

-On the VM’s GPU properties tab, you can assign a dedicated graphics processing unit (GPU) or a virtual GPU to a VM, providing direct access to the graphic hardware from the VM.
-This allows a VM to use the processing power of the GPU, providing better support for high-end 3D professional graphics applications such as CAD/CAM, GIS and Medical Imaging applications.
+On the VM’s GPU properties tab, you can assign a dedicated graphics processing unit (GPU) or one or more virtual GPUs to a VM.
+This configuration gives the VM direct access to the graphics hardware.
+The VM can use the processing power of the GPU, providing better support for high-end 3D professional graphics applications such as CAD/CAM, GIS, and Medical Imaging applications.

-Note: GPU Virtualization is available for XenServer Enterprise Edition customers, or those who have access to XenServer through their Citrix Virtual Apps and Desktops entitlement.
-For more information about licensing, see About XenServer Licensing.
+GPU Virtualization is available for Citrix Hypervisor Premium Edition customers, or customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.
+For more information about licensing, see About Citrix Hypervisor Licensing.

-On the VM’s USB properties tab, the right side pane displays the list of USBs attched to the VM.
-You can attach additional (maximum of 6) USBs to the VM.
+On the VM’s USB properties tab, the right side pane displays the list of USBs attached to the VM.
+You can attach extra (maximum of 6) USBs to the VM.
 You can also choose to detach USBs from the VM.

-Note: USB Pass-Through is available for XenServer Enterprise Edition customers.
+USB Pass-Through is available for Citrix Hypervisor Premium Edition customers.

-- To optimize performance for VMs running Citrix Virtual Apps, click Optimize for Citrix Virtual Apps.
+- To optimize performance for VMs running Citrix Virtual Apps, select Optimize for Citrix Virtual Apps.

-- To manually adjust the VM’s shadow memory allocation, click Optimize manually and enter a number in the Shadow memory multiplier box.
+- To manually adjust the VM’s shadow memory allocation, select Optimize manually and enter a number in the Shadow memory multiplier box.

-- To restore the default settings for shadow memory, select the Optimize for general use option.
+- To restore the default settings for the VM’s shadow memory, select the Optimize for general use option.

 On the Cloud-Config Parameters tab, you can review and modify the configuration parameters you have specified for the VM.
-For more information about cloud-config parameters, see Cloud-Config Parameters.
+For more information, see Cloud-Config Parameters.